osu-cass/sb-components/docs/source/dev/Accessibility.md

 * Icons should have aria-hidden
 * Links or buttons with no text need to have aria-label or labeled-by.
 More info [here](http://fontawesome.io/accessibility/)
 * Roles should be used unless input (input type does this automatically).
 More info  [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques)
-* Check contrast of components being used
+* Check contrast of components being used (storybook accessibility tab) or [color-contract-tool](https://webaim.org/resources/contrastchecker/)
+* Storybook accessibility tab should have no issues

 ## Resources
 * A11y [here](http://a11yproject.com/checklist.html)